eritbh/eritbh.github.io/_posts/2022-03-05-sharex-webdav-upload.md

 ---
-title: WebDAV Custom File Uploader in ShareX
+title: WebDAV File Uploader in ShareX
 excerpt: Fastmail dropped support for FTP file uploads, so I updated my ShareX workflow to use WebDAV instead.
 ---